mnr/writing-wip/Do-Ye0n_lives_on.md

 "So romantic."
 He flops back on the bed, covering his head with the sheet.
 "Are we sleeping here tonight or at my place?"

 "We've had this conversation for five months now," Aishwarya says.
-She climbs across the bed and touches his arm.
+She climbs across the bed and touches his face.
 "Maybe we should think about a longer-term solution?"

 ------------------------------------------------------------------------